Plot Project Success: Use Dependency Mapping to Achieve Better Outcomes

 Whether you’re using a virtual whiteboard or a flowchart for mapping, you may want to use the color coding options within the tool to define the strength of the relationship.
 For instance, you can use unique colors to denote strong, weak, or optional dependencies.

 Dependency maps are not static blueprints.
 You must keep them alive and relevant by adding new tasks and dependencies as they emerge.
 At the same time, archive items that are no longer relevant.
-ClickUp enables real-time updates and notifications that make it easier to update stakeholders on these changes.
+ClickUp enables real-time updates and notifications that make it easier to update project stakeholders on these changes.

 Beyond tracking dependencies, use your maps for simultaneous task and capacity planning.
 This doesn’t have to be a massive company-wide effort involving large meetings.
 Just pick a core team to analyze dependencies and keep the efforts concentrated during the planning phase.